TYPO3/Fluid/Documentation/Usage/Structure.rst

 implementation, Fluid supports lookups in multiple template file locations - which is very useful if you are rendering template files from another package and wish to replace just a few template files.
-By adding your own template files path *last in the paths arrays* Fluid will check those paths *first*.
+By adding your own template files path *last in the paths arrays*, Fluid will check those paths *first*.

 .. _templates: